 Are you going to study abroad for the next semester or two?
 This page is designed to help you understand what happens to your financial aid for the semester(s) you are going abroad.
-We strongly encourage you to read the information and save this page for future reference.
+We strongly encourage you to read the information (or our Study Abroad FAQ) and save this page for future reference.

 If you have any questions or concerns, please do not hesitate to contact our office or the Center for Global Education for additional information.

 Institutional funding (excluding work-study and athletic grants), federal, state, and most private financial aid in the form of scholarships, grants and loans are portable.
 This means that you can use your financial aid to offset the cost of studying abroad.